kovidomi/BBCF-Improvement-Mod/USER_README.txt

 If the issue still persists, then it has nothing to do with the mod.

 1. The mod's UI is very small, unreadable:
-This happens if you run the game in windowed or full-window mode with a resolution that's higher than what your monitor supports.
+This might happen if you run the game in windowed or full-window mode with a resolution that's higher than what your monitor supports.
 Try changing your display setting to fullscreen, or lowering the resolution ingame.

 2. Blackscreen problem:
 Make sure that RenderingWidth and RenderingHeight values in the .ini file are correctly set to the resolution of your game.
-If their values are higher than your monitor's native resolution, then you will get blackscreen.
+If their values are higher than your monitor's native resolution, then you might get blackscreen.

 3. Game crashes when launched:
 Make sure that the settings.ini file is present in the game's folder.